-PSY 713 B (701).
+PSY713B.
 STATISTICS & COMPUTER APPLICATIONS TO RESEARCH.

-(3) Second course in the doctoral Advanced Research Core sequence.
-Continuation of Research Core I: PSY 713 A. Complex data analysis and interpretation of additional multivariate topics not covered in PSY 713 A with the use of statistical analysis packages (e.g., SPSS/ Windows) and computer application to research and educational problems in order to facilitate research development and production in addition to consumerism.
+(3) Complex data analysis and interpretation of additional multi-variate topics with the use of statistical analysis packages (e.g., SPSS/Windows) and computer application to research and educational problems in order to facilitate research development and production in addition to consumerism.
 Course will include extra class requirements entailing time in the computer lab to complete assignments.
-Prerequisite: PSY 713 A
+Prerequisite: PSY 504 and PSY 514

-PSY 713 C (718).
-ADVANCED STATISTICS & RESEARCH METHODS.
-(3) Third course in the doctoral Advanced Research Core sequence.
-Extension of issues introduced in PSY 713 B and advanced statistical topics more germane to Psychology graduates conducting research in various settings.
+PSY 713 C. ADVANCED STATISTICS & RESEARCH METHODS.
+(3) Extension of issues introduced in PSY 713 B and advanced statistical topics more germane to Psychology graduates conducting research in various settings.
 Prerequisite: PSY 713 B

 PSY 714 A-M. SPECIAL TOPICS.
 (3) Special topics in psychology are offered on an alternating basis.
-May be repeated for credit a maximum of twice.
-Prerequisite: PSY 713 B.
+Prerequisite: PSY 713 B or permission of instructor.

-PSY 715 (735).
-CHANGE PROCESSES: THEORY, RESEARCH & EFFI-CACY.
-(3) Second course in the doctoral Advanced Psychological Foundations Core sequence.
-Theory and research of counseling and psychotherapeutic change, outcome, and empirically validated treatments focusing short-term approaches to counseling.
+PSY 715.
+CHANGE PROCESSES: THEORY, RESEARCH & EFFICACY.

+(3) Theory and research of counseling and psychotherapeutic change, outcome, and empirically validated treatments focusing short-term approaches to counseling.
 Prerequisite: Admission to the doctoral program in Psychology; PSY 705.

-PSY 716 (738B).
+PSY 716.
 PRE-PRACTICUM.
-(1) First course in the doctoral Advanced Practice Core sequence.
-This pre-practicum experience is the first in a series of training experiences designed to facilitate progressively greater degrees of skill development in counseling psychology.
+(1) This pre-practicum experience is the first in a series of training experiences designed to facilitate progressively greater degrees of skill development in counseling psychology.
 Ethics of practice and working with diverse populations is stressed.
 Skills Assessment including areas such as Mental Status Examinations, interviewing, history taking and interpersonal dynamics must be satisfactorily completed prior to enrollment in subsequent Practice Core components.
 A review by the Counseling Psychology Program committee may result in the course being repeated if necessary.
 Failure to satisfactorily complete assessment of skills will result in removal from graduate program.
-Available only to graduate students in counseling Psychology.
-Prerequisite: Admission to the doctoral program in Counseling Psychology
+Available only to graduate students in counseling psychology.
+Prerequisite: Admission to the doctoral program in Counseling Psychology.